Data-Driven Einstein-Dilaton Model for Pure Yang-Mills Thermodynamics and Glueball Spectrum: Reconstruction of glueball potential

 This $B_P(z)$ function is represented by a new neural network.
 It uses a 1-128-128-1 fully connected structure with SiLU activation functions between layers, chosen for their smooth gradients and nonlinear properties.
 The network first processes the input $z$ through these hidden layers to produce a raw unbounded output.
 This output then undergoes an absolute value transformation with a small epsilon offset (1e-6) to ensure strict positivity before being negated in the final step, guaranteeing all outputs will be negative while maintaining differentiability.
 Using the previously reconstructed $V_g(z)$ (shown in Fig. \ref{potential_plot}) as the target solution, we solve the differential equation \eqref{V_g} to obtain $B_P(z)$.
 The resulting function is displayed in Fig. \ref{bp_plot}.

 Within this framework, $\Phi(z)$ and $A(z)$ are fundamentally related through the constraint \cite{Chen:2024ckb,Chen:2024mmd,Zhu:2025gxo}:

 To solve this system, we represent $A(z)$ through a new neural network which is a 4-layer fully-connected neural network (1-64-128-64-1) with Sigmoid activation in all layers.
 The output is specially processed: first constrained to [0,1] by the final Sigmoid, then scaled to negative values by multiplying with -10, and finally multiplied with input $z$.
 This design enforces a negative output and $A(0) = 0$.
 To further constrain the model, we conduct a dedicated training of the neural network for $A(z)$ using lattice QCD entropy density data ($s/T^3$), treating $G_5$ as a free parameter.
-This optimization yields the Newton constant $G_5 = 1.16 \,\mathrm{GeV}^{-3}$ and produces a solution denoted $A_1(z)$ (previously referred to as $A(z)$) that accurately reproduces the QCD entropy above $T_c$, as shown in Fig. \ref{S_T3_plot}.
+This optimization yields the Newton constant $G_5 = 1.16 \,\mathrm{GeV}^{-3}$ and produces a solution denoted $A_1(z)$ (previously referred to as $A(z)$) that accurately reproduces the QCD entropy above $T_c$.
 We then reconcile this entropy-constrained $A_1(z)$ with the glueball potential-derived $B_P(z)$ in a unified reconstruction of final $A(z)$.
 The network $A(z)$ is a four-layer fully connected neural network with input and output dimensions of 1 and two hidden layers of size 64.
 All weights are forced to be positive during initialization, and tanh activation is applied to the first three layers to ensure monotonicity.
 The output layer applies a linear transformation followed by a negative exponential, guaranteeing strictly negative and monotonically decreasing outputs.
 The final optimization of \( A(z) \) incorporates three complementary constraints: matching \( B_P(z) \) in the IR region \( z \in [4, 20]\,\mathrm{GeV}^{-1} \), matching \( A_1(z) \) in the UV region \( z \in [0.1, 2]\,\mathrm{GeV}^{-1} \), and leaving a strategically placed buffer zone \( z \in [2, 4]\,\mathrm{GeV}^{-1} \) unconstrained to enable smooth interpolation between the UV and IR regimes.
 The resulting warp factor $A(z)$ is shown in Fig. \ref{A_plot}.